cairo-book/cairo-book/src/ch12-00-introduction-to-starknet-smart-contracts.md

 [[target.starknet-contract]]
 ```

-For additional configuration, such as external contract dependencies, please refer to the [Scarb documentation](https://docs.swmansion.com/scarb/docs/extensions/starknet/contract-target.html#compiling-external-contracts).
+To compile contracts defined in your package's dependencies, please refer to the [Scarb documentation](https://docs.swmansion.com/scarb/docs/extensions/starknet/contract-target.html#compiling-external-contracts).

-Each example in the following sections can be used with Scarb.

 ## Starknet Foundry

-Starknet Foundry is a tool chain for Starknet Smart Contract development.
+Starknet Foundry is a tool chain for Starknet smart contract development.
 It supports many features, including writing and running tests with advanced features, deploying contracts, interacting with the Starknet network, and more.

-We'll describe Starknet Foundry in more detail in the [Useful Development Tools](./appendix-05-useful-development-tools.md) appendix.
+We'll describe Starknet Foundry in more detail in [Chapter 17](./appendix-05-useful-development-tools.md) when discussing Starknet smart contract testing and security.